Metinis/ProjectZeus/README.md

 ## Welcome to Zeus!

-This is a WIP game engine project in OpenGL (Vulkan coming soon) and C++ using EnTT with ECS-based scripting.
+This is a WIP game engine project in Vulkan and C++ using EnTT with ECS-based scripting.
 ![Screenshot](/Screenshot2.png)

 ![Screenshot](/Screenshot1.png)

 ## Features
+- Vulkan Renderer
 - ENTT ECS integration
 - Lighting
 - An editor